 Regular Checkups

-Sometimes the causes of balance issues are beyond your control.
-Underlying conditions with your vision, hearing or even medication side-effects can impair your coordination.
+Sometimes, the causes of balance issues are beyond your control.
+Underlying conditions with your vision, hearing, or medication side effects can impair your coordination.
 It’s important to regularly consult with your doctor and wear prescribed glasses or hearing aids that can assist in improving your balance.

 Stay Agile With Age at Harbour’s Edge